Long Form Limited Guarantee and Indemnity

 This Long Form Limited Guarantee and Indemnity is a legally binding document that allows for one party to assume liability for the obligations of another under a separate loan agreement.
 The parties to the underlying loan agreement are the Lender and the Borrower, whereas the parties to the guarantee are the Guarantor and the Lender.

-A guarantee will normally be put into place at the request of the Lender (who will have entered into a separate Loan Agreement with the Borrower), before they will provide the finance.
+A guarantee will normally be put into place at the request of the Lender (who will have entered into a separate Loan Agreement with the Borrower

 Under the Guarantee Agreement, the Lender can request the Guarantor to repay the loan in the event that the Borrower defaults on its obligations under the Loan Agreement.
 The repayment by the Guarantor is ‘on demand’, which means that, following a default by the Borrower, there is no waiting period before the Lender can claim against the Guarantor.